rosacry/BeatSight/SETTINGS_REFERENCE.md

 ### Location
 Settings are automatically saved to: `~/.local/share/BeatSight/beatsight.ini`

+All BeatSight settings are now bound to this file up front, so every option is present even before you tweak it and any change made in-game (or by editing the file) stays in sync automatically.

 ### Gameplay Settings
 | Setting | Options | Default | Description |
 |---------|---------|---------|-------------|